James H. Hall

 Wrecked: November 6, 1916

-Description: The Hall, with a cargo of 81,000 feet of hardwood lumber was attempting to enter Thunder Bay River when it swerved and ran into a stone crib on the south side of the river.
+Description: James H. Hall was attempting to enter Thunder Bay River when it swerved and ran into a stone crib on the south side of the river.
 The wreck was left in place until 1989 when a local historic preservation group refloated the historic craft to a safer location.
-The wreck currently rests in 7’ of water in front of the Alpena Yacht Club and consists of a lightly constructed lower bilge approximately 56’ in length.
+The wreck currently rests in seven feet of water in front of the Alpena Yacht Club and consists of a lightly constructed lower bilge approximately 56 feet in length.
 The bow is entirely absent, a result of earlier dredging operations.